How To Get Started

 All MYC teachers are independent business owners.
-Once you have submitted your application and met with one of our Regional Coordinators, you will attend the Level 1 training seminar, where you not only learn about the MYC pedagogic method of teaching, but how to teach MYC, by the Regional Coordinator for your region.
+Once you have submitted your application and met with the International Director, you will attend the Level 1 training seminar, where you not only learn about the MYC pedagogic method of teaching, but how to teach MYC.
 MYC requires that all teachers sign a contract, which licenses the teacher to offer MYC quality group lessons in their home or commercial studio.

 Our training platform is done either in person, or via internet (live), in an active, participative, seminar format that will provide a new teacher with hands-on techniques and ideas for successfully planning and delivering MYC lessons.
 Materials included in each Level seminar includes both student and teacher manuals.
 For each MYC lesson and each MYC Level, concepts and terms are mapped out and follow specific progression.
 During each training seminar the focus is not only the learning of the MYC Method, but the ability to apply it during teaching.

 Once you have completed your Level 1 training successfully, then you are fully able to start promotion, marketing and registering students to attend MYC classes in your studio.